PROJECTS

 CREAA - Six Steps

-Through support from USDA Rural Development through a REDA grant secured by CT RC&D, the CT Farm Energy Program implemented a new Connecticut Renewable Energy Assessment Assistance Project in 2022.
-This No Cost assistance program provides eligible agricultural producers and rural small businesses who want to implement renewable energy system projects techinical guidance.
+Through support from USDA Rural Development through a REDA grant secured by CT RC&D, the CT Farm Energy Program implemented a new Connecticut Renewable Energy Assessment Assistance Project in 2022 through 2024.
+This No Cost assistance program provided eligible agricultural producers and rural small businesses with technical guidance on siting renewable energy system projects.

 >>You can learn more about this project here: CT REAA Project.